toverux/php-mime/README.md

 use Alembic\Mime\Mime;
 ~~~

-**Note:** All the methods exposed below can be called statically or with an instance of the `Mime` class (better practice in DI environments).
+**Note:** All the methods exposed below can be called statically or with an instance of the `Mime` class (more practical in DI environments).
 Please note that, even when using instance calls, the MIMEs database is shared because it is static.

 ## API — Queries